6 minute read

 Safety

-When users lose their crytographic keys, they will lose their coins in cryptocurrencies.
+When users lose their cryptographic keys, they will lose their coins in cryptocurrencies.

 Proper key management is therefore paramount which is a huge challenge in particular for non-technical users.